 If you would like to enrol on either Option A or B of our Integrated Flight Deck Programmes you will need to meet the following criteria:

-- Possess at least 5 x GCSEs, to include Maths and English (or equivalent), at grade 4 (C) or higher.
+- Possess at least 5 x GCSEs, to include Maths, English and Science (or equivalent), at grade 4 (C) or higher.

 - Preferably 2 x A levels or equivalent